HoratiuMip/HoratiuMip/README.md

 > ![warc-thumb-2](https://github.com/user-attachments/assets/8427430b-c346-4615-a8f0-297e7836227a)

 ## BarraCUDA-CTRL [ `( )\/( )` ]
 The "How does it hold together?" makeshift joystick controller, with only one question yet to be answered: "Does it feel better or worse than it looks?".
 Try not to drop the chonky battery on your toes.
+Detailed [here](https://github.com/HoratiuMip/Ad-astra.Made.Not-said/tree/main/Devices/BarraCUDA-CTRL).
 > ![barracuda-artistic](https://github.com/user-attachments/assets/164790a8-aada-4849-b753-5865a35af6aa)

 ## Feetback [ `->O->[H]->` ]